JieyinFeng/jieyinfeng.github.io/_posts/2025-05-26-SpanishCivilWar01.md

     - Spanish History
 ---

-# Two historical Poems about the Spanish Civil War
 ## 1. Gacela of Unforseen Love  - Federico Garcia Lorca

 ‘Gacela of Unforseen Love’ explores the relationship between love and despair through a remembered romance which has run its course.